laszlocph/gimlet-docs/docs/setup/master-template.md

 The Gimlet Master Template is a *Kustomize* based template.

-Using the `.gimlet.yaml` file or the deployment settings given on the UI, Gimlet constructs a valid *Kustomize* template for the application.
+Gimlet combines the values from the`.gimlet.yaml` file, or the deployment settings given on the UI, with the master template and constructs and places a valid application manifest to the `releases` folder.
+Which is then synced to the cluster by Flux.

 The available options are defined in the `questions.yaml` which is then merged with the application settings to get the application yamls